 One of Bozeman’s newest breweries to open on directly on Main Street, Union Hall is a great place to enjoy a drink and appetizer.
 We stumbled upon it, as it is located directly across the street from the Lark, and managed to order a drink minutes before the bar closed.
 A great aesthetic and a decent beer selection, we were thoroughly impressed with our stop at Union Hall.

-MAP Brewery, one of Montana’s absolute finest establishments in the beer scene, MAP has a view unlike anything else.
+For craft beer lovers, a trip to MAP Brewery, one of Montana’s absolute finest establishments in the beer scene, is essential to your things to do in Bozeman, MT in winter.
+MAP has a view unlike anything else.
 Situated in front of snowy mountains, the views to see while enjoying the brews at MAP are unlike anything in this country!
 A fabulous food menu, including tasty poutine, as well as a stellar draft beer list, we absolutely loved our time in this rustic, winter-lodge feel brewery!
 Did I mention the views are outstanding?!
 Definitely worth a visit on your Ultimate Long Weekend, winter getaway to Bozeman, Montana.

 The last Bozeman drink hub that I am going to rave about is this sweet and unexpected find we discovered while looking for a post-dinner drink!
 Shine Beer Sanctuary is a super fun place to hang out and enjoy a delicious pour from their pretty impressive tap selection.
 With many different varieties as well, Shine is a lovely place to spend some time in Bozeman.

-Now that we have all the food and drinks out of the way, let us dive into the real MVPs of Bozeman, the absolute must-dos while visiting this traveler’s oasis!
+Now that we have all the food and drinks out of the way, let us dive into the real MVPs of Bozeman, the absolute must-dos while visiting Bozeman, MT in winter.
 Bozeman is truly unlike any other city we have visited before.
 We had SO much fun exploring the city covered in snow and already cannot wait to book another trip to explore the city in a different season!
 However, when you do find yourself in Bozeman in Winter, here are the essentials you must do!

 A quick fifteen minute Lyft ride from the heart of downtown, Bozeman Hot Springs is a spa/gym like facility featuring pools filled with Bozeman’s own mineral, rich water.
 Real quick disclaimer, there are so many other cool and rustic hot springs that are fully in nature around Bozeman, most which are over an hour drive away, if we had rented our own car we would have definitely explored more natural hot springs, however for times sack and for the purpose of my Albion Fit collaboration, Bozeman Hot Springs worked for us.
 (And was still a lovely way to enjoy nature’s elements!).
 However, if you want the more rustic experience, here is a link to natural hot springs around Bozeman!

 A little less than an hour away distance from Bozeman sits the winter wonder’s heaven, Big Sky!
+One of the best things to do in Bozeman, MT in winter is to take a well-worth it detour to Big Sky.
 This ski city is close to the big Montana sky and holds some of the country’s absolute best ski slopes!
 Whether you are a beginner or expert skier, Big Sky is a place for you!
 Big Sky is a quick bus ride or expensive Lyft ride away from Bozeman, but the drive is one that will stun you with beauty!

 We stayed at the gorgeous Wilson Hotel, which is fairly new in Big Sky’s town center.
 This Residence Inn property is absolutely gorgeous and sits in the middle of complete mountain-capped views on all sides.
 Visiting in winter, we were able to enjoy complete snow-covered sceneries that truly were breath-taking.
 With an outdoor heated pool + hot tub, impressive gym, and game center, as well as fabulous dining options nearby, I strongly, strongly recommend that you stay at The Wilson while you visit Big Sky.
 I cannot explain enough how amazing our experience at the Wilson was!